Russia finds U.S. investor Calvey guilty of embezzlement - report | Law-Order

 - Russian Federation

-A Russian court on Thursday found U.S. investor Michael Calvey guilty of embezzlement, a charge he denies, in a case that has been followed closely by the international business community.
+A Russian court on Thursday found U.S. investor Michael Calvey guilty of embezzlement, state news agency TASS reported, in a case followed closely by the international business community.

-Calvey, the founder of Russia-focused private equity group Baring Vostok was detained along with other executives in early 2019 on charges of embezzlement linked to mid-sized lender Vostochny.
+Calvey, the founder of Russia-focused private equity group Baring Vostok, was detained along with other executives in early 2019 on charges of embezzlement linked to mid-sized lender Vostochny.
 He and the executives deny the charges.
+Calvey last month told a court that an innocent verdict in his case would trigger billions of dollars in foreign investment and help create thousands of new jobs.

+Initially placed in pre-trial detention, Calvey was subsequently put under house arrest instead.
+The state prosecutor has asked for a six-year suspended sentence, but the court was yet to announce its decision on that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)